 From Evidence to Practice: Validating Essential Skills in Nursing Education

-Through a combination of research insights and practical examples, the session will highlight how skills can be taught, practiced, and evaluated in ways that support learner development, faculty efficiency, and program-level consistency.
+Grounded in recent research and practical examples, the session highlights strategies that support student readiness, faculty efficiency, and program‑level consistency.

 In this session, you’ll gain insight into how nursing programs can: